What our Plant Parts lesson plan includes

 BUILD A PLANT ACTIVITY WORKSHEET

 You are welcome to have students work in pairs or groups for the activity if you prefer.
-For the activity, students will use a number of supplies to build three different plants.
+For the activity, students will use the provided supplies to build three different plants.
 They will decide beforehand which ones to build and what they will look like.
-Each one must include at least four of the six parts they learned about.
+Each one must include at least four of the six parts they learned about during the lesson.
 Once they complete the plants, they will label the parts and decorate the background however they wish.
 The worksheet has three blank boxes for students to use to draw rough drafts before they begin.

 PLANT PARTS PRACTICE WORKSHEET

 The practice worksheet has two sections.
 The first section lists 15 function descriptions.
 Using the six plant parts listed in the word bank, students will match the descriptions to the correct term.
 Students will use each term up to three times.
-On the second section, students will fill in the blank on four sentences using the terms in the word bank.
+For the second section, students will fill in the blanks in four sentences using the terms in the word bank.

 LABEL AND SKETCH HOMEWORK ASSIGNMENT